blabla1337/skf-flask/skf/markdown/code_examples/flask/31-code_example--Debug_enabling--.md

     """
     Debug mode makes it a major security risk and therefore it must never be used on production machines.
-It may even lead to execution of arbitary code.
+It may even lead to execution of arbitrary code.
     """

     //In Linux machines, never export the environment variable FLASK_DEBUG to 1